 It is understandable because no one likes bad press.
-But by allowing your customers to air their feelings, the result is generally favourable.
+But by allowing your customers to air their feelings, the result is favourable.

 What do you think?

-So you also need to host your website with a reliable firm that can guarantee that your site is online and secure.
+You also need to host your website with a reliable firm that can guarantee that your site is online and secure.

 Your website is the centre of all your digital marketing activities.
 You must not toy with updating your site.